GeoscienceAustralia/ptha/propagation/SWALS/examples/nthmp/BP09/README.md

     * The defaults can be overridden by providing a load balance file (e.g. `md%load_balance_file = load_balance_partition.txt`).
         * The load balance file contains one row for each of original domains.
 Each row includes one or more integers (one for each piece that the domain is split into).
 The integers give the "image index" (=`MPI rank + 1`) that runs that piece.

-3. The third run is like the second except it also uses local timestepping (`omp_LocalTS`).
+3. The third run is like the second except it uses local timestepping (`omp_LocalTS`).

-    * Local timestepping allows the nonlinear domains to take longer timesteps (an integer multiple of `global_dt/domain%timestepping_refinement_factor`) if that is stable according to their CFL condition.
+    * Local timestepping allows nonlinear domains to take longer timesteps (an integer multiple of `global_dt/domain%timestepping_refinement_factor`) if that is stable according to their CFL condition.
-    * No local timestepping is applied to the leapfrog-type algorithms, because their second order accuracy relies on a fixed timestep.
+    * No local timestepping is applied to domains using leapfrog-type solvers, as their second order accuracy relies on a fixed timestep.
     * Local timestepping is enabled by compiling SWALS with `-DLOCAL_TIMESTEP_PARTIONED_DOMAINS`, see [make_BP09_localtimestep](make_BP09_localtimestep).

 ![Figure 4: Domain partitioning in runs 2 and 3.
 Each of the original domains is split into several pieces (compare to Figure 1)](https://github.com/GeoscienceAustralia/ptha/blob/figures/propagation/SWALS/examples/nthmp/BP09/elevation_okushiri_lowresolution_coarray.png)